ArjunV905/DuolingoLearnedWords/README.md

 ### Config

-- When entering the file path, make sure to end with a \ [or / depending on your OS] (Ex: D:\Code\DuolingoLearnedWords\)
+- When entering the file path, end with a \ [or / depending on your OS] (Ex: D:\Code\DuolingoLearnedWords\)
-- Make sure to fill both username and password, if entering any (Otherwise the program will prompt you to enter the details)
+- Fill both username and password, if entering any (Otherwise the program will prompt you to enter the details)
-- Make sure to fill both filePath and fileName, if entering any (Otherwise the program will prompt you to enter the details)
+- Fill both filePath and fileName, if entering any (Otherwise the program will prompt you to enter the details)

 **NOTE**: The username and password stored in the config.txt file is **NOT ENCRYPTED**, be careful when saving information into the file.
-            You can instead enter your information when the program prompts you, as it does not save the input data in any file(s)
+            You can instead enter your information when the program prompts you, as it does not save the input data

+### Dependencies

+`Python3 (with requests), Git, cutlet, unidic-lite` (Cutlet and Unidic-lite are available through pip)